ShiJbey/RePraxis/README.md

 ## Querying the database

-Finally, th most powerful part of this database solution is the ability to query for patterns using variables.
-Queries have an extended syntax that allow for variables, negations, and relational operations.
-The example below creates a database, fills it with information about relationships between some characters and the player of an adventure game.
+Finally, the most powerful part of this database solution is the ability to query for patterns using variables.
+Queries have an extended syntax allowing variables, negations, and relational operations.
+The example below creates a database and fills it with information about relationships between some characters and a player.
 Then we create a new query that looks for valid bindings for the variables: `?speaker`, `?other`, `?r0`, and `?r1`.

 Note that variables are specified using a question mark (`?`).
 The question mark **does not** replace the `.` or `!`.